Britain's Prince Charles to walk Meghan Markle down the aisle at royal wedding

 “Meghan Markle has asked His Royal Highness The Prince of Wales to accompany her down the aisle of the Quire of St George’s Chapel on her Wedding Day,” Harry’s office Kensington Palace said in a statement.

-“The Prince of Wales is pleased to be able to welcome Ms. Markle to The Royal Family in this way,” the palace said.
+“The Prince of Wales is pleased to be able to welcome Ms. Markle to The Royal Family in this way.”

-Her father, Thomas, pulled out of the wedding and was reported to have undergone heart surgery this week in a family drama that was played out under the glare of global media attention.
-Markle said in a statement on Thursday she was sad he could not make it.
+The statement implied that Markle would still enter the chapel alone with her bridesmaids and page boys, as the Quire is located about half-way down the church.
+The actress said on Thursday she was sad her father could not make it.
+[L5N1SO36Z]

 Her mother was due to take tea with Britain’s Queen Elizabeth, Harry’s grandmother, on the eve of the sumptuous wedding that will be watched by millions across the world.